1963 Ankara mid-air collision: Accident

 The Viscount, flying at a heading of 283°, collided into the C-47 flying on a heading of 243°, both at 7,000 feet.
 It was noted that the Viscount attempted to avoid crashing by pulling up but failed.
+After the collision, both aircraft fell onto a residential neighborhood, killing 87 people there.

 Causes

 Investigation showed the aircraft collided at a 40° angle.
 Eyewitnesses to the collision reported that there were clouds where the planes collided.
-The ICAO laid blame on the Viscount pilot for: incorrectly estimating the distance between Golbasi and Ankara; failing to comply with international standards for radio communications; and failing to follow the flight plan by flying under VFR instead of planned IFR conditions.
+The ICAO laid blame on the Viscount pilot for: incorrectly estimating the distance between Gölbaşı and Ankara; failing to comply with international standards for radio communications; and failing to follow the flight plan by flying under VFR instead of planned IFR conditions.